WallarooLabs/wally/README.md

 ## How to Contribute

 We're an open source project and welcome contributions.
 Trying to figure out how to get started?
-Drop us a line on [IRC][IRC] or the [developer mailing list][developer mailing list] and we can get you started.
+Drop us a line on [IRC][IRC] or the [developer mailing list][developer mailing list], and we can get you started.

 Be sure to check out our [contributors guide][contributors guide] before you get started.